-Medicines will only be administered at school when it would be detrimental to a pupil's health or school attendance not to do so.
+In accordance with the school's Administering Medication Policy, medicines will only be administered at school when it would be detrimental to a pupil's health or school attendance not to do so.

 Pupils under 16 years old will not be given prescription or non-prescription medicines without their parents' written consent, except where the medicine has been prescribed to the pupil without the parents' knowledge.
 In such cases, the school will encourage the pupil to involve their parents, while respecting their right to confidentiality.